aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/connectionabcd/y/_index.md

 ---
 title: Y
 second_title: Aspose.Diagram for .NET API Reference
-description: Specifies a y-coordinate on a shape in local coordinates.
+description: Specifies a ycoordinate on a shape in local coordinates.
 Local coordinates are those whose frame of reference is the shape instead of the page.
 type: docs
 weight: 120
 url: /net/aspose.diagram/connectionabcd/y/